DinoChiesa/apigee-proxy-generator/README.md

    cross train these people on Apigee, just to allow them to expose APIs.

 In either of these cases, you might want to take the extra effort to employ templates for your API proxy generation.

+In my experience, this is especially interesting in larger enterprises.

 ## When would you NOT want to use this generator?